AKB1152/shares/README.md

 # shares

-→ This Repositorz is used for sharing documents etc.
+→ This Repository is used for sharing documents etc.

 format: